sundarnut/ADAuthentication/README.md

 * Server Roles: Select Web Server (IIS)
 * A new box pops out.
 Add Roles and Features Wizard: Web Server (IIS) - Management Tools - [Tools] IIS Management Console.
 You are suggested to include this installation.
 * Verify that the "Include Management Tools (if applicable)" checkbox is checked.
 Select "Add Features"
-* Click Next &gt; to start the installation and configuration
+* Click Next > to start the installation and configuration
 * The Features options opens out with the Select Features header.
 * Expand the .NET Framework 4.5 Features (2 of 7 installed) option in the list shown
 * Check and select ASP.NET 4.5 shown in this list.